 Acquisitions of businesses are accounted for using the purchase method.
 The cost of a business combination is the aggregate of the fair values, at the acquisition date, of assets given, liabilities incurred or assumed by the group and the equity instruments issued by the group in exchange for the control of the acquiree.
-Any costs directly attributable to the business combination
+Any costs directly attributable to the business combination are recognised in the income statement in the periods in which the costs are incurred.

-At the acquisition date, the identifiable assets acquired and the liabilities assumed are recognised at their fair values
+At the acquisition date, the identifiable assets acquired and the liabilities assumed are recognised at their fair values.